Food Handler Permit

 Upon passing the test, you will receive a Food Handler Permit.
 Food Handler Permits must be available at all times while the employee is working.
 The Health Department inspector will accept screenshots and paper copies.
 Duplicate original permits can be obtained at the James O. Goodwin Health Center for $5.
 If you completed the course online, you can log-in to your account and reprint at any time for free.

 Taking an internet online training course from a third party does not qualify to get a THD permit.
-You will still need to pay the $20 fee and take the THD Waiver Test to receive a valid Food Handler Permit.
 Temporary Permits are no longer available after January 2, 2020.

 House Bill 1804 Verification Requirements